Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You may move through the tiles of hostile creatures.

 ### Daring
-After you succesfully use the Dodge reaction, you may make an attack of opportunity against the creature whose attack you dodged without spending your reaction.
+After you successfully use the Dodge reaction, you may make an attack of opportunity against the creature whose attack you dodged without spending your reaction.

 ### Deft
 Whenever you take the Dash minor action, attacks of opportunity against you have disadvantage until the end of the current turn.